-Figure 4-13 displays the condition of substandard bridges in the Boston region between 2012 and 2016.
+Figure 4-13 displays the condition of substandard bridges in the Boston region between 2012 and 2016, based on data from the Massachusetts Bridge Inventory.
 During this period, the percentage of structurally deficient bridges ranged between five and six percent of all bridges in the region.
 The share of functionally obsolete bridges increased from 19 to 20 percent, and the share of posted bridges declined from five to four percent.

+FIGURE 4-13

-FIGURE 4-13 CONDITION OF SUBSTANDARD BRIDGES IN THE BOSTON REGION
+CONDITION OF SUBSTANDARD BRIDGES IN THE BOSTON

+REGION

-Note: This chart displays data for the 97 municipalities in the boston region.
+Note: This chart disprays data for the 97 municipalities in the boston region.
 Source: MassDOT Bridge Inventory.